One Marriage, One Income.

 ‘For richer, for poorer’…. it’s right there in the traditional marriage vows, but how many of us consider the consequences of actually living it out in the real world?
 The sad statistic is that up to 50% of marriages end in divorce, with finances (or lack of them) being a major cause of marital disharmony.
+Once you begin your life together, you will find that through communication and a plan, you can embrace one marriage, one income.

 Feeling The Financial Strain